jmarrero/fedora-bootc-docs/README.md

 # Fedora Docs Template

-This repository contains the Fedora CoreOS documentation.
+This repository contains the Fedora Bootc documentation.
 The format is [AsciiDoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) to enable integration into the official [Fedora documentation](https://docs.fedoraproject.org/en-US/docs/).
+This was originally forked from the [Fedora CoreOS documentation](https://github.com/coreos/fedora-coreos-docs).

 ## Structure